Carolina Costagrande

-Carolina del Pilar Costagrande (born 15 October 1980 in El Trébol, Santa Fe, Argentina) is an Argentine born professional volleyball player who became a naturalized Italian.
-She currently plays for Vakıfbank Spor Kulübü.
+Carolina del Pilar Costagrande (born 15 October 1980 in El Trébol, Santa Fe, Argentina) is an Argentine born retired professional volleyball player who became a naturalized Italian.
 She played for Argentina between 1999-02 and has played for the Italian national team since 2009.

 Career

 Costagrande won the gold medal at the 2013 Club World Championship playing with Vakıfbank Istanbul.

-Costagrande won the silver medal in the 2013–14 CEV Champions League when her Turkish club VakıfBank İstanbul defeated 3-1 to Eczacıbaşı VitrA Istanbul in the semifinal but lost 0-3 to the Russian Dinamo Kazan in the Championship match.
+Costagrande won the silver medal in the 2013–14 CEV Champions League when her Turkish club VakıfBank İstanbul defeated 3–1 to Eczacıbaşı VitrA Istanbul in the semifinal but lost 0–3 to the Russian Dinamo Kazan in the Championship match.
 She was awarded tournament's Best Receiver.

 She played with her national team at the 2014 World Championship.
-There her team ended up in fourth place after losing 2-3 to Brazil the bronze medal match.
+There her team ended up in fourth place after losing 2–3 to Brazil the bronze medal match.